 Polyphenols help create more good bacteria in your stomach, and luckily for you, red wine and grapes are full of them.
 Not only do polyphenols increase the number of bacteria, but they also work well together to promote gut health.

-9. Cardiovascular health can also be improved with red wine consumption.
+9. Recent red wine facts indicate that cardiovascular health can be improved with red wine consumption.

 Here is where resveratrol comes into play again.
-Aside from helping your blood vessels, the compound has also been found to lower risks of stroke, hypertension, heart failure, atherosclerosis, and myocardial infarction.
+Aside from helping your blood vessels, the compound has also been found to lower stroke risk, hypertension, heart failure, atherosclerosis, and myocardial infarction.

 10. Regular wine consumption can lower your risk of incident depression.

-Moderation is key for lowering your risk of depression as much as it is for lowering your risk of other cognitive impairment.
+Moderation is essential for lowering your risk of depression as much as it is for reducing your risk of other cognitive impairment.
 If you want to drink wine preventatively, don’t have more than two to seven glasses a week.

 Global Wine Industry Statistics